 - Bail forfeitures

-What Happens Following an Expungement Procedure?
+What Happens Following the Expungement Process?

 If the court grants an order expunging and sealing your criminal records, the charges and/or convictions will essentially be removed from your record.
 An expungement order prohibits government officials from discussing, disclosing, or reporting your arrest, indictment, trial, conviction, or sentence.